Consortium

 Description: Digital for Planet is a non-profit organisation at work to support the design, development and adoption of innovative digital technologies, systems and solutions empowering people, communities and both public and private organisations to effectively address the major social, economic and environmental challenges humanity must face.

 Role in 6G-NTN: D4P aims to ensure sustainability aspects are properly considered across all planned project activities, both to understand what the main requirements and relevant criteria are to be taken into account when defining use cases and requirements, but also when analysing the main business and policy related factors (via its participation to WP2).
 Moreover, through its participation to WP6, D4P will run specific activities, such as dedicated panel sessions, webinars, surveys, interviews, participation to events, online promo campaigns, etc., to better frame and elaborate on the potential benefits for the environment of the 6G-NTN outcomes, aiming to contribute to the EU Green Deal objectives, but also to selected SDGs, e.g., SDG9, SDG 11, SDG 13.
 D4P will support the Coordinator’s team to the Project Management activities under the implementation of the WP1.
+More about Digital for Planet’s role in 6G-NTN.

 Website